Asian Car Brands

 Iran Khodro Logo (Iran)

 About 70% of all Iranian cars are produced by Iran Khodro, founded in 1962 and previously engaged only in car assembly.
-Now, it takes over the full cycle of production and supplies a wide range of vehicles: trucks and cars, buses, and minibusses.
+Now, it takes over the full production cycle and supplies many vehicles: trucks, cars, buses, and minibusses.
 Iran Khodro’s main production sites are located in Tehran.

 United Auto Industries (Pakistan)